 1. C-Style Casting

-C-style casting in C++ is the traditional method of type conversion, which allows converting a variable from one data type to another data type using the parentheses before the variable.
+C-style casting is a type of explicit type casting in C++.
+It is the traditional method of type conversion, which allows converting a variable from one data type to another data type using the parentheses before the variable.

 Syntax: